-Online Trolling Can Bring You Fame And A Bit Of Fortune, Says New Study.
+Online Trolling Can Bring You Fame And A Bit Of Fortune, Says New Study

 — Sky News (@SkyNews) June 18, 2018

-Gaga-Papez’s academic supervisor and paper co-author Associate Professor Ekant Veer has praised her research for examining online behaviors that had previously been ignored by the academic community.
+Golf-Papez’s academic supervisor and paper co-author, Associate Professor Ekant Veer, has praised her research for examining online behaviors that had previously been ignored by the academic community.

 “We know little about what motivates online mischief makers, their drivers, and the community that surrounds them, supports them and encourages them in their practices,” he said.

-He added that the paper can also help us understand how “actor-network theory” and define and explain online trolling activities and demonstrates that trolling is a multidimensional practice that has advantages and disadvantages.
+He added that the paper can also help us understand “actor-network theory” and define and explain online trolling activities and demonstrates that trolling is a multidimensional practice that has advantages and disadvantages.

-In the introduction to the paper, they state that the benefits of trolling can include, increasing traffic to a website, driving engagement in online communities and generating product awareness.
+In the introduction to the paper, they state that the benefits of trolling can include increasing traffic to a website, driving engagement in online communities, and generating product awareness.

 Golf-Papez and Ekant Veer’s paper is titled “Don’t feed the trolling: rethinking how online trolling is being defined and combated.”
-It appears in The Journal of Marketing Management (33.)
+It appears in The Journal of Marketing Management.